-Brett is a highly experienced business transformation specialist who has led many assignments.
-He has expanded his horizons far beyond his original manufacturing background, with his competencies utilized in industries as diverse as: financial services (Banking, Insurance & Superannuation/Funds Management); supply chain services; manufacturing; government services; retail; telecommunications; and FMCG supply.
+Brett is a highly experienced business transformation specialist who has led a large number of assignments.
+He has expanded his horizons far beyond his original manufacturing background, with his competencies utilized in industries as diverse as: aviation; education; energy and utilities; financial services (banking, insurance, superannuation & funds management); government and regulatory services; manufacturing; retail and FMCG supply; supply chain services; telecommunications.

-Brett’s broad range of clients have included: AHSA; AHPRA; Amcor; ANZ; Austrade; Australian Super; Australian Post; Bartter-Steggles; Coles Group; Credit Union Australia; Department of Human Services (DHS); Department of Health; GE Money; Heinz; Industry Funds Management; Ixom; Khan Bank of Mongolia; Laminex; NAB; Optus; Orora; Pacific Brands; Public Transport Victoria, State Trustees; St George Banking Group; Southern Health; State Trustees; and Westpac.
+Brett’s broad range of clients have included: Australian Health Practitioner Regulation Agency; Australia Financial Complaints Authority; Amcor; ANZ; Austrade; Australian Super; Australian Post; Bartter-Steggles; Coles Group; Credit Union Australia; Deakin University; Department of Human Services; Department of Health and Human Services VIC; Department of Foreign Affairs and Trade; Department of Infrastructure, Transport, Cities and Regional Development; Education Services Australia; Emergency Management Victoria; GE Money; Heinz; Industry Funds Management; Melbourne Airport; Ixom; Khan Bank of Mongolia; Laminex; NAB; Optus; Orora; Pacific Brands; Pacific Hydro; Public Transport Victoria; Super Concepts; St. George Banking Group; Southern Health; State Trustees; Telstra; Telstra Super; University of Melbourne; Virgin Australia and Westpac.

 Prior to joining Bevington, Brett worked in the manufacturing sector, initially delivering turnkey projects to industry leaders such as: Nestle; Monsanto; Parke Davis; Kraft; Optus; Procter & Gamble; Murray Goulburn; Inghams; Bonlac/Fonterra; and Mars Confectionary.
 His manufacturing experience honed his innate pragmatism and fostered a life-long interest in process improvement.